Szpital na perypetiach

 Szpital na perypetiach (Note: Translation from Polish: Hospital with peripeteias; the title is a pun to the series Hospital at the End of the City, which is titled in Polish as Szpital na peryferiach) is a Polish-language sitcom television series directed by Krzysztof Jaroszyński and Tomasz Wiszniewski, written by Jaroszyński and Maciej Kraszewski, and produced by Dariusz Włodarczyk.
 It aired on Polsat from 5 May 2001 to 25 May 2003.
 In total it had 30 episodes, divided into 2 full seasons, and a pilot season of 3 episodes.
 They had a running time of 22 minutes.
 It was continued with the television series Off the Stretcher, which aired from 2003 to 2009.

 Premise

-A group of medical personnel work in the Astronomer Copernicus Regional Hospital no. 1, located in a small town near Warsaw, Poland.
+A group of medical personnel work in the Astronomer Copernicus Regional Hospital no. 1, located in the suburbs of Warsaw, Poland.
 The medical facility is badly managed with faulty equipment, while the patients aren't receiving appropriate care.